-Going smoke-free will mean a more pleasant and safe environment for everyone who uses or works in our hospitals and it is a step we are taking as part of our commitment to improving the health and wellbeing of our staff, patients and visitors.
+Being completely smokefree means a more pleasant and safe environment for everyone who uses or works in our hospitals and it is a step we have taken as part of our commitment to improving the health and wellbeing of our staff, patients and visitors.

-It will protect people, particularly vulnerable patients such as newborn babies and people with respiratory problems, from the harmful effects of second-hand smoke on the way into and out of our hospitals.
+It protects people, particularly vulnerable patients such as newborn babies and people with respiratory problems, from the harmful effects of second-hand smoke on the way into and out of our hospitals.

 A patient who smokes increases their risk of anaesthetic complications and surgical site infections.
 Everyone knows about the general health risks associated with smoking, but not so many people know that stopping smoking for even just a week, or even a day or more, before surgery can reduce the risk of breathing problems and help the patient recover more quickly.

-Our hospitals are non-smoking environments and it helps you adjust if you stop smoking before you come in for a planned treatment or operation.
-Stopping smoking is also proven to benefit your health, lower your risk of complications and help speed-up your recovery.
+Our hospitals are non-smoking environments and smokers find it easier to adjust by stopping smoking before they come in for a planned treatment or operation.
+Stopping smoking is also proven to benefit health, lower the risk of complications and help speed-up recovery.

 You can see a short film that highlights the risk of smoking "Emily's Story- Ask, Advise, Act".